cs50nestm/cs50labs/insertionsort/README.md

 Nothing much you can do to optimize here, as we were able to do with bubble sort.

+To submit this tutorial use the following command:

+submit50 `csbaxter/problems/2021/x/tutorials/bubble`

 [Download our CS50 Reference sheet on Insertion Sort](https://cs50.harvard.edu/ap/2020/assets/pdfs/insertion_sort.pdf)